-BU-513 Statistics for Business 4.0
+BU-513 Statistics for Business 4.0 BU-513 Statistics for Business 4.

 This course will provide an introduction to statistical procedures and practices.
 It will cover probability tables, data description, and different types of distributions.
 Students will also learn the importance of regression analyses, hypothesis testing, sampling, and forecasting methodologies.
 These concepts will be applied to various business settings to ensure student comprehension and success.
 Prerequisite: BU-500